-Based on the procedures we have performed as described under the 'Summary of the work we performed as the basis for our assurance conclusion' and the evidence we have obtained, nothing has come to our attention that causes us to believe that Cembra's Sustainability Information in the above-mentioned sections of the annual report 2022 for the year ended December 31, 2022 is not prepared, in all material respects, in accordance with the GRI Sustainability Standards (GRI SRS).
+Based on the procedures we have performed as described under the 'Summary of the work we performed as the basis for our assurance conclusion' and the evidence we have obtained, nothing has come to our attention that causes us to believe that the Sustainability Information in the above mentioned sections of the Sustainability Report 2023 is not prepared, in all material respects, in accordance with the Sustainability Reporting Criteria.

-We do not express an assurance conclusion on information in respect of earlier periods or to any other information included in the annual report 2022 or linked to from the Sustainability Information or from the annual report 2022, including any images, audio files or embedded videos.
+We do not express an assurance conclusion on information in respect of earlier periods or future looking information or to any other information included in the Sustainability Report or in the Annual Report 2023 or linked to from the Sustainability Report or from the Annual Report 2023, including any images, audio files or embedded videos.
+Our conclusion does not extend to the requirements of Swiss Code of Obligations article 964 (d-l).